unjs/website/content/learn/articles/url-shortener-with-nitro-on-cloudflare-pages.md

 This route will display a form where the user can enter a URL to shorten.
 When the form is submitted, it will send a POST request to the `/create` route.

-We use a lazy event handler to create the view only once, when a request hit the server.
+We use a lazy event handler to create the view only once, when a request hits the server.
 Then, the response is cached in-memory and reused for subsequent requests.
 This is useful to avoid creating the view on every request since it's the same for everyone.

 The function `withTemplate` is a util that we need to create.